da4all/da4all.github.io/_pages/home.md

 “Data advocacy is a deeply ethical and rhetorical practice of integrated analysis, design, and communication in which insights from a dataset are effectively conveyed to raise public awareness and drive social change.” <small>(Laurie Gries, “A Rhetorical Data Studies Approach to Data Storytelling and Advocacy”)</small>
 <br><br>

-## Perspective
+## Methodological Approach
 <br>
 Data Advocacy for All teaches data advocacy through two main approaches:<br>

 <div class="card">
   <div class="card-body">
     <h4 class="card-title">Critical Data Studies
-<p class="card-text">Critical Data Studies, as a constellation of approaches, applies diverse critical lenses to examine data issues in the context of existing power dynamics, emerging technologies, and social practices.
+<p class="card-text">Best understood as a constellation of approaches, Critical Data Studies applies diverse critical lenses to examine various data issues in the context of existing power dynamics, emerging technologies, and socio-cultural practices.
 From data ethics to data feminism to black digital humanities, these approaches investigate how data functions as both an oppressive and liberatory force in order to help cultivate “more just, equitable, and livable futures” (D’Ignazio and Klein, 2020, n.p.).</p>
     </h4>
   </div>
 </div><br>